 Here you can find 500 statues of Arhat in monolithic blue stone carved by famous artisans in the stone craft village of Ninh Van, Hoa Lu.
-Each statue is 2.5 m high on average, weighs from 2 to 4 tons, and engraved elaborately.
+Each sculpture is 2.5 m high on average, weighs from 2 to 4 tons, and is engraved elaborately.

 The front pedestals of 500 Arhat statues have engravings with the names of each Arhat, in both Vietnamese and Chinese below.
 Each sign has a number so visitors can easily identify and find information.

 Like many other prominent temples, Bai Dinh also has a festival that takes place every year.

 The spring festival starts from the 6th day of the Lunar new year and lasts until the third lunar month.
 It has two main parts:

 The ceremony includes the incense offering rites to worship Buddha and St. Cao Son.